 In her New York Times bestseller, pioneering psychologist Angela Duckworth shows anyone striving to succeed that the secret to outstanding achievement is not talent but a special blend of passion and persistence she calls “grit.”

-Daniel Gilbert, author of Stumbling on Happiness, says about the book: “Psychologists have spent decades searching for the secret of success, but Angela Duckworth is the one who found it.
+Daniel Gilbert, the author of Stumbling on Happiness, says about the book: “Psychologists have spent decades searching for the secret of success, but Angela Duckworth is the one who found it.
 In this smart and lively book, she not only tells us what it is, but also how to get it.”

-Grit is a book about what goes through your head when you fall down, and how that—not talent or luck—makes all the difference.
+Grit is a book about what goes through your head when you fall, and how that—not talent or luck—makes all the difference.
 Grit’s most valuable insight: Grit is something we can all learn to build into ourselves, regardless of I.Q. or circumstances.

-√ A Courteous Call: If You Enjoyed this, Please Share it on Facebook or Twitter or LinkedIn below.
+√ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.